-● If you went to an MD or other outpatient service just using Part A & Part B (original Medicare), the MediCare system would just send the Provider 80% of the amount MediCare approved for your treatment/service!
+● If you use Part A and Part B (called original Medicare) to see an MD or receive outpatient service, the Medicare claims contractor sends the Provider 80% of the amount Medicare approved for your specific treatment/service!

-● This means - - you have to pay 20%!
-Today so many medical treatments/services are now provided outpatient so when you buy a Supplement plan you gain financial protection.
-How?:
+● Since so many medical treatments/services are outpatient today, you must pay 20%!
+When you buy a Supplement plan, you gain financial protection.

-- > The company pays MDs and other treatment or service providers the 20% you owe.
+- > The company pays the MDs and other treatment or service providers the 20% for you.

 - > You save time not contacting the Provider to pay what MediCare did not pay!